A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Preliminaries

 The group $G$ acts on the graph $\textup{Cos}(G,H,S)$ on the right, and this action is vertex transitive.
-In particular, the group of graph automorphisms of $\textup{Cos}(G,H,S)$ is vertex transitive.
-By the following theorem (see Theorem $3.8$ in \cite{Lauri}), in fact every vertex transitive graph can be described in this way.
+Moreover the action of $G$ on this graph is faithful if and only if the core $\bigcap_{g\in G}g^{-1}Hg$ is trivial.
+By the following result (this is an easy exercise, and is stated as Theorem $3.8$ in \cite{Lauri}), in fact every vertex transitive graph, i.e. a graph whose group of automorphisms is vertex transitive, can be described in this way.